How cannabis affects your liver

 These days, many cannabis users never smoke weed or eat THC edible, instead choosing to consume CBD oil.
 So how can CBD oil affect the liver?

 In a 2019 study on mice, a high dosage of CBD led to fatalities for some of the mice subjects.
-Researchers noted elevated liver enzymes and increased liver size in the mice who died and concluded they died from liver issues.
+Researchers noted elevated liver enzymes and increased liver size in the mice who died and concluded they died from liver issues, suggesting the hepatotoxicity of cannabis should be taken into consideration strongly too.

 They concluded that “CBD has the potential to cause liver injury,” based on how the highest CBD dose given to the rodents (2460mg/kg) “exhibited clear evidence of hepatotoxicity.”
 They added that lower doses of (246 mg/kg and 738 mg/kg) increased liver-to-body weight ratios.

-Or in plain English, the researchers found that when given very high doses of CBD, the mice showed signs of liver toxicity, while in lower doses the researchers found liver swelling.
+Or in plain English, the researchers found that when given very high doses of CBD, the mice showed signs of liver toxicity caused by the hepatotoxicity of cannabis, while in lower doses the researchers found liver swelling.
+It was assumed that the mice were clearly suffering from cannabis-induced liver diseases.

 The researchers found that CBD doses above the 50 mg/kg minimum effective dose (MED) “were toxic when repetitively delivered,” and that the general toxicity observed included “pan-hepatic cytoplasmic swelling, increases in liver-to-body weight ratios, and elevated ALT, AST, and total bilirubin.”

-They also cited animal studies that have show increased liver size in monkeys “and elevated liver enzymes in dogs when CBD was administered at doses as low as 2mg/kg of body weight,” as well as recent clinical trials in which 5-20% of human patients treated with CBD exhibited elevated liver enzymes at doses of 20 mg/kg.
+They also cited animal studies that have show increased liver size in monkeys “and elevated liver enzymes in dogs when CBD was administered at doses as low as 2mg/kg of body weight,” as well as recent clinical trials in which 5-20% of human patients treated with CBD exhibited elevated liver enzymes at doses of 20 mg/kg, showing a different side of the effects of cannabis on the liver.

-The researchers concluded that CBD “poses a risk for liver injury,” and that additional studies are needed.
+The researchers concluded that CBD “poses a risk for cannabis-induced liver diseases,” and that additional studies are needed.

 Other researchers, however, have pointed out some methodological problematic issues in the study.

 For one thing, the dose of CBD administered was extremely high — a dose 100 times higher than the maximum recommended dose for Epidiolex, the only FDA approved CBD-based medicine for humans.
 But more importantly, the CBD was extracted using hexane — a solvent with known neurotoxic properties.
-It’s unclear whether the hexane was a factor in the mice’s death.
+It’s unclear whether the hexane was a factor in the mice’s death or if it was the hepatotoxicity of cannabis.

 Beyond this, the sample size was only six mice, which is too small to have much statistical significance.
 Researchers on the study reported that 75% of the mice died — which would mean 4.5 mice died.
-Since this is an impossibility, one might ask what other errors the authors or researchers made.
+Since this is an impossibility, one might ask what other errors the authors or researchers made about cannabis and liver inflammation.
 Confirming or discrediting these findings will require more research.

 Can weed be bad for your liver?
 Risk factors

-For liver related conditions other than hepatic encephalopathy, cannabis use may have more complicated interactions.
+For liver-related conditions other than hepatic encephalopathy, the hepatotoxicity of cannabis use may have more complicated interactions.
 Cannabis use may worsen chronic hepatitis C virus, for example.
-Animal studies show cannabis can actually worsen liver fibrosis and steatosis in hepatitis C. Human studies show that marijuana use can lead to suppression of anti-viral immunity in hepatitis C patients.
+Animal studies show the effects of cannabis can actually worsen liver fibrosis and steatosis in hepatitis C. Human studies show that marijuana use can lead to suppression of anti-viral immunity in hepatitis C patients.
 In addition, studies on hepatitis C patients found that steatosis risk was predicted by daily cannabis smoking.

 On the other hand, other studies have reported positive effects for hepatitis C patients using cannabis.
 One 2018 study found hepatitis C patients who use cannabis had lower levels of cirrhosis and lower total health costs.
 Another study found hepatitis C patients who used cannabis better adhered to their antiviral treatments and had better virologic outcomes.
 So for patients with this condition, cannabis could be helpful or harmful.